HeapsIO/heaps-doc/DomKit.md

 # Accessing the DOM

-When compiled with `-lib domkit`, each `h2d.Object` will have an extra `dom : domkit.Properties` field that can be used for changing the state of the object wrt CSS :
+When compiled with `-lib domkit`, each `h2d.Object` will have an extra `dom : domkit.Properties` field that can be used for changing the state of the object wrt CSS:

 ```haxe
 mybmp.dom.addClass("myclass");
 mybmp.dom.hover = true;
 ```

-More code can be found in the Heaps Domkit sample.
+More code can be found in the Heaps DomKit sample.

-# Domkit Inspector
+# DomKit Inspector

-You can inspect your components by enabling the domkit inspector.
-This is done using
+You can inspect your components by enabling the DomKit inspector.
+This is done using:

 ```haxe
 style.allowInspect = true;
 ```

-You can then using middle mouse button click anytime to enable/disable domkit inspector.
+You can then use middle mouse button click anytime to enable/disable DomKit inspector.
 Move your mouse over any component to see its name, id, classes and properties.
 You can use the mouse wheel to browse the component hierarchy.
 Maintaining `Ctrl` while clicking will also display the hierarchy in a separate tree-view.

 ![image](https://haxe.org/img/blog/2020-04-06-shirogames-stack/domkit.png)